Cinema of Sudan: Fresh start with digital productions

 Aided by the introduction of digital film equipment, workshops for a new generation of filmmakers, independent funding and recognition at international festivals, the 2010s saw several successful initiatives to re-establish film activities in Sudan.
 In 2013, the Sudan Film Factory was founded as an independent association for networking and promoting cinema in and outside of the country, and in 2014, the Sudan Independent Film Festival started its annual editions of growing popularity.

-As there is no specialised institution for training or public funding for producing or presenting films in Sudan, filmmakers are focussing on commercial, corporate, music or wedding videos, or by distributing their films online.
+As there is no specialised institution for training or public funding for producing or presenting films in Sudan, filmmakers have been focussing on commercial, corporate, music or wedding videos, or by distributing their films online.
 Some are employed as freelancers for international media producers.
 For short or long documentary or feature films, they rely exclusively on private or foreign funding and cooperation.
-The Sudan Film Factory helps filmmakers access grants and loans.
+The Sudan Film Factory helped filmmakers access grants and loans.
 Other private entities offering grants and training to filmmakers in Sudan include institutions such as the local branches of the Goethe Institute and the British Council, the Doha Film Institute, Filmmakers Without Borders (FWB), the Deutsche Welle Akademie Film Development Fund, and the Arab Fund for Arts and Culture (AFAC).
 Also, the 'Swiss Initiative' has been conducting workshops and training for filmmakers.
 Their project is funded by UNESCO, as well as Swiss and international filmmakers.

-In 2014, Sudanese filmmaker Hajooj Kuka, who lives both in Sudan and abroad, made an internationally acclaimed documentary film about the ongoing attacks of the Sudanese army on the people in the Nuba mountains.
+In 2014, Sudanese filmmaker Hajooj Kuka, who was living both in Sudan and abroad at the time, made an internationally acclaimed documentary film about the ongoing attacks of the Sudanese army on the people in the Nuba mountains.
 Kuka's film Beats of the Antonov provides an artistic collage about war, music, and local identity on Sudan's southern frontiers and could not be shown in Sudan under the government of the time.
 In 2015, director Mohammed Kordofani was distinguished as best director with the Taharqa International Award for Arts for his short film Gone for Gold.
 His second short film, Nyerkuk (2016), received numerous distinctions, including the Network of Alternative Arab Screens (NAAS) Award at Carthage Film Festival, the Jury Award at Oran International Arabic Film Festival, and the Black Elephant Award at the Sudan Independent Film Festival.